Kramol39/Kramol39/README.md

-- Hi, I’m @Kramol39, or you can call me Andrei.
+- Hi, I’m @Kramol39, or you can call me Kramol or Andrei.
 - I want to become data analyst so now im learning python, sql, math, english and etc.